9:15am - 10:45am

 Dr David Lanham

-This is how I pursued my passion in digital healthcare
+How I pursued my career in digital healthcare

 Dr Mo Aye FRCP